Stakely/stakely-docs/docs/simple-csm/introduction.md

   - **Simple DVT Module**: For groups of individuals and staking companies.
   - **CSM (Community Staking Module)**: A permissionless module where anyone can run validators by providing a bond.

-- **Lido CSM**: This module is **completely permissionless**, allowing anyone to run validators for Lido.
+- **Lido CSM**: This module is **completely permissionless**, allowing anyone to run validators using Lido.
 A bond ranging between **1.3 ETH** and **2.4 ETH** per validator is required as a guarantee of proper participation.
 This documentation will explore the inner workings of this module in detail.

 With these concepts in mind, **Simple CSM by Stakely** enables users to leverage Stakely’s infrastructure to run validators for Lido.
 This setup allows users to earn **over x2** the rewards of standard staking, as they earn rewards from both the bond and the validator commissions.